 The last stop before crossing the border again is San Ignacio de Caburica.
 We had several guides along with us from the Southwest Mission Research Center.
 Unfortunately, I didn’t get to listen to the stories about San Ignacio.
 It was so cold inside I opted to wait out in the sun.
 Father Kino himself did not build San Ignacio, but he did spend time in the area.
 The exact year of construction is unclear, but it was probably built around 1700 by Father Agustín de Campos.
 After Father Kino’s death, Father Agustín de Campos continued Father Kino’s work in the Pimería Alta and served an astounding forty-three years at San Ignacio de Caburica.

 Once again we were invited for lunch by a welcoming Sonoran family.
 I was told that the property was owned by the previous church caretaker, who was nearly a hundred years old.
 I observed an elderly woman peek her head out while we were enjoying the sun and the picnic, but didn’t get a chance to talk to her.
-These meals with Sonoran families stand out as much as the mission, and I will never forget the hospitality and welcome we received in Sonora.
+These meals with Sonoran families stand out as much as the missions, and I will never forget the hospitality and welcome we received in Sonora.

 - If you want to go on a similar tour with the Southwest Mission Research Center, it’s $575 per person (double occupancy) and includes meals and lodging.
 It does not include personal expenses and a required visa after entering Mexico.